Trading 212 Review 2025

 • You need to have worked (for at least 1 year) in the financial sector in a position that means you have proven knowledge of how CFD trading works

-Upgrading to pro is free, but users will be waiving some of the features that provide protection for retail users, namely risk warnings and commission disclosures.
+Upgrading to pro is free, but users will be waiving some of the features that protect retail users, namely risk warnings and commission disclosures.
 Trading 212 Pro should only be considered if you are an experienced trader.

 How much does Trading 212 cost?